Johnosezele/theOrdinaryBitcoinBlog/README.md

 ---

-## Bitcoin++ Hackathon: Team Assembly!
+## Team Assembly!

-We're building this in **30 days** for the Bitcoin++ Hackathon and forming a team of passionate creatives and developers to bring it to life.
+We're forming a team of passionate creatives and developers to bring it to life.

 ### ✨ Designers